-The Global Ministry Practicum is a required component of the Associate Degree's program.
-The practicum is generally the same as a 14-week experience.
-Students live overseas and serve as part of a team of missionaries under Bethany Gateways or one of the Gateways' partners in Central America.
+The Global Ministry Practicum (GMP)is a required component of the Associate Degree's program.
+Students live overseas and serve as part of a team of missionaries under Bethany International or one of the organizations' partners.

-The purpose of the Global Ministry Practicum and the expected learning outcomes are similar to those described for the Global Internship (for BA programs) above.
+The purpose of the Global Ministry Practicum and the expected learning outcomes are similar to those described for the Global Internship (for bachelor's programs) above.
 As they operate on a much shorter time frame, the development of these expectations will be at a more basic and introductory level.
-However, students in this program still participate in a guided intercultural missionary learning experience which allows them to learn and be transformed while they actively participate in a strategic intercultural ministry team that is engaged strategically in making disciples and working alongside the existing church through local relevant strategies, all within the mission of "taking the church to where it is not while helping others to do the same."
+However, students in this program still participate in a guided intercultural missionary learning experience which allows them to learn and be transformed while they actively participate in a strategic intercultural ministry team that is engaged strategically in making disciples and working alongside the existing church through local relevant strategies, all within the mission of "taking the church to where it's not while helping others to do the same."